camarman/GTRPy/docs/user_guide.md

 ### GTR Tensors

-As we can see there are many different defined GTR tensors in GTRPy.
+As we can see, there are many different tensors in GTRPy.
 Let us study the *Christoffel Symbol* as an example.

 First click on the **Christoffel Symbol** button to start the calculation.